tacid/hobo/doc/tutorials/two-minutes.markdown

 [Ruby](http://www.ruby-lang.org/en/) and
 [RubyGems](http://docs.rubygems.org/).
 You will also need the "git" command.

-Installing Hobo 2.0 will auto install Rails 3.2.
-Be careful not to install Rails 4, it's currently not compatible.
+Installing Hobo 2.1 will auto install Rails 4.0.

 For example, these are the steps you would need in Ubuntu 12.04: